-NPP PF objective R elevant issues in Cranleigh 1. [ Delivering a sufficient • Scale of housing growth 5 supply of homes • Lack of affordable housing for parish residents 2.
-E Building a strong, • Support and flexibility for local businesses ( competitive economy Ensuring the vitality of • Support and flexibility for local businesses town centres Promoting healthy and Poor access to services and facilities safe communities Protection of green spaces and leisure uses Promoting sustainable • Problem of traffic speed, volume and weight and lack of t transport pedestrian/cyclist safety on the B-roads and rural lane Inadequate and potentially reducing public transport options • Infrastructure improvements such as roads, crossings, parking, community facilities Supporting high • Ensuring high quality telecoms and broadband quality communications Making effective use of Pressures for development in countryside and Loss of agricultural land to development Achieving well • Significant levels of development on the edge of a rural village designed places No ed to constant the consequent and consideration Protecting Green Belt and • Need to protect the green belt and avoid sprawl Meeting the challenge Significant levels of development need to be delivered as energy- of climate change, efficient buildings flooding and coastal Need to encourage greater use of renewable energy change Need to protect against flooding \ change Need to protect against nooding Need to protect the provision of drinking water 11 ( Conserving & Need to maintain and enhance the high quality natural enhancing the natural environment, wildlife networks and biodiversity of the parish environment e e in parising the parising of the parising - Conserving & • Need to protect and enhance the historic buildings and enhancing the historic environment of the parish environment Similarity of the purish
+NF PPF objective R elevant issues in Cranleigh 1.
+Delivering a sufficient Scale of housing growth supply of homes • Lack of affordable housing for parish residents 2.
+Building a strong, • Support and flexibility for local businesses competitive economy 3.
+Ensuring the vitality • Support and flexibility for local businesses L. of town centres 4.
+Promoting healthy Poor access to services and facilities and safe • Protection of green spaces and leisure uses communities Duahlara of traffic an and walkings and waight and last of 5.
+Promoting • Problem of traffic speed, volume and weight and lack of sustainable transport pedestrian/cyclist safety on the B-roads and rural lane Inadequate and potentially reducing public transport options Infrastructure improvements such as roads, crossings, parking, community facilities 6.
+Supporting high • Ensuring high quality telecoms and broadband quality communications 7.
+Making effective use • Pressures for development in countryside of land • Loss of agricultural land to development 8.
+Achieving well • Significant levels of development on the edge of a rural village designed places 9.
+Protecting Green Belt • Need to protect the green belt and avoid sprawl land 10 .
+Meeting the • Significant levels of development need to be delivered as challenge of climate energy-efficient buildings change, flooding and Need to encourage greater use of renewable energy coastal change Need to protect against flooding 11 Canagaria a 0 • Need to protect the provision of drinking water ' ' .
+Conserving & • Need to maintain and enhance the high quality natural environment, wildlife networks and biodiversity of the parish enhancing the natural environment environment, whome networks and blodiversity of the parish 12 .
+Conserving & Need to protect and enhance the historic buildings and '- enhancing the environment of the parish historic environment citing of the parish THIS COLIC CITY II OTHER CITY